algorithmiaio/dev-center/_pages/algorithm-development/algorithm-basics/your-first-algo.md

 The **Discussion** tab shows the comments and questions from users so you can keep up to date regarding user feedback.

-Under the **Manage** tab you can see how to clone your algorithm, see what items are checked off in the Algorithm Checklist and see permissions for your algorithm which were set when you created your algorithm.
+Under the **Manage** tab you can see how to clone your algorithm, see what items are checked off in the Algorithm Checklist, delete your algorithm and edit various settings of your algorithm even after you've created it.

+Features you can edit are:
+* Visibility (Open or closed source)
+* Environment (CPU or GPU)
+* Properties (Licensing - note that if you choose any license other than the Algorithmia Platform License, you'll need to have the visibility set to “Open Source”).
+* Permissions:
+	* Managing internet accesibility from your algorithm
+	* Calling other algorithms from your algorithm

+If you have published your algorithm and want to only make changes to the settings on the "Manage" tab, then you will still need to hit "Build" before republishing to see your new changes.
+Then you can hit "Publish" after your algorithm builds and go through the normal publishing workflow.
+{: .notice-info}

 Finally click on the **Source** tab which will display the UI for creating your algorithm if you prefer it over the CLI.